Algoinde/Audio/README.md

 The main purpose of Voicemeeter is to mix and route multiple audio sources, as well as creating a handy virtual audio device that will act as a fake speaker - it will take sound from your programs but instead of playing it, it will grab the audio and put it into Voicemeeter.
 It's called Voicemeeter VAIO (virtual audio input-output).

 > [!NOTE]
 > In Playback, it will be called `Voicemeeter Input`.
 Why?
 From the point of view of Voicemeeter, that is indeed input.
-For other programs though, it sits at their output.
+For other applications though, it sits at their output.
 >
 > Same goes for Recording tab, where it will be called `Voicemeeter Output`.
-It is the overall output of Voicemeeter, but for other programs, it will be their input.
+It is the overall output of Voicemeeter, but from the point of view of other programs, it will be their input.

-There's also a "fake microphone" part of it, which will take the mixed audio from Voicemeeter and show up as a microphone in your programs - this is how you send the mixed audio to Discord, for example.
+"Voicemeeter Output" is a "virtual microphone".
+It's not a real mic, but it will show up as an audio source in your applications - this is how you send the mixed audio to Discord, for example.
+Apps will think it's a microphone (an audio source), but it's not actually getting sound directly from the real world (that's why it's called "virtual").

 [ ... ]
 Player setup